Ask a Nutritionist : How do I create a weaning plan for my baby?

 - Practice good hygiene and proper food handling.

 - Increase fluid intake during illness, including more frequent breastfeeding, and encourage the child to eat soft, favourite foods.
 After illness, give food more often than usual and encourage the child to eat more.

-What foods should I avoid when thinking of weaning?
+What foods should I avoid when thinking of creating a weaning plan?
 Are there high allergy foods as opposed to others?

 You can delay introducing some foods to prevent allergic reactions.